North Korea teeters on the brink of famine as winter approaches | DW | 10.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Aid organizations fear that malnutrition will soon start claiming lives in North Korea as an inadequate harvest combines with ongoing food shortages brought on by coronavirus border closures.
+Aid organizations fear that malnutrition will soon start claiming lives in North Korea as a subpar harvest combines with ongoing food shortages brought on by coronavirus border closures.

-North Korea requires a harvest of 5.7 million tons a year to feed its people, estimates the Korea Development Institute
+North Korea requires a harvest of 5.7 million tons per year to feed its people, according to estimates by the Korea Development Institute

-The last of the harvest was gathered shortly before the first snow fell in North Korea this year, but the yield was significantly less than the amount needed to feed the isolated nation's 26 million people.
+Although the last of the harvest was gathered shortly before the first snow fell in North Korea this year, the yield was significantly less than the amount needed to feed the isolated nation's 26 million people.

-This June, a report issued by the South Korea-based Korea Development Institute estimated that the North gathered just over 4.4 million tons of crops last year, down more than 240,000 tons on the previous year's harvest.
+This June, a report issued by the South Korea-based Korea Development Institute estimated that the North gathered just over 4.4 million tons of crops last year, down more than 240,000 tons compared to the previous year's harvest.

-The think tank reported that North Korea requires a harvest of 5.7 million tons a year to feed its people.
+The think tank reported that North Korea requires a harvest of 5.7 million tons per year to feed its people.

-Aid agencies and experts are warning that there is already widespread hunger across the North, and some are cautioning that the nation is on the brink of a repeat of the widespread starvation that was experienced in the mid-1990s.
+Aid agencies and experts are warning that there is already widespread hunger across the North, and some are cautioning that the nation is on the brink of a repeat of the widespread starvation experienced there in the mid-1990s.

 Leader Kim Jong Un ordered that North Korea's borders be completely sealed in February 2020 in an effort to prevent the coronavirus from entering the country.